 Latest monitoring (at a glance)

-- Results show that the meadows located adjacent to the port are slowly expanding and recovering from damage that occurred as a result of the 2011 and 2013 floods.
+Results show that the meadows located adjacent to the port continue to expand and recover from damage that occurred as a result of the 2011 and 2013 floods.

 Future Port Expansion seawall